Jamess-Spirent/xblk_extract/README.md

-# testit
+# xblk_extract

-delete this one soon
+Created to investigate PTPD-29447, this script is a general-purpose XBLK extract utility